weismart1807/jpeg-preprocess-enhancer/README.md

 This project uses a U-Net (`model.py`) as a "color transformation network" and a differentiable JPEG simulator (`utils.py`, based on necla-ml/Diff-JPEG [2]) for end-to-end training.

+This project serves as Digital Image Processing teaching by Tang, Chih-Wei.

 ---

 ## 1. Installation